qdiv.plot.ordination_plots module

 tag (str, optional) – Column in meta or ‘index’ to annotate points.

-colors (list of str, optional) – Custom list of colors for groups.
+fig,ax, and the results dictionary.colors (list of str, optional) – Custom list of colors for groups.

 markers (list of str, optional) – Custom list of marker styles for groups.